dhritix1999/CodingCallengeE-CommerceAPI/README.md

 ```

 # How did I approach it ?
 I decided to use the Spring Framework because the organization uses Spring Boot and Java technologies so I decided that was the best technology stack to go with.
 The task itself was simple as only one API endpoint was needed.
 Since only a simple checkout action was needed to be carried out, we could go with a clean and simple approach but I decided to create a solution that would allow future changes to be integrated easily.
-The steps of my design are written below as steps.
+The steps of my design are written below.

 ### Step 1
 Formulate the schema.
 There are two entities in the checkout system the **Product** and **Discount**, which is visualized below.